-The relativistic wave equations are reformulated as canonical fermionic field theories to facilitate the study of interactions, and shown to maintain many of the canonical structures from hermitian field theory, but with tantalizing new possibilities permitted by the non-hermiticity parameter $m_2$.
+The relativistic wave equations are reformulated as canonical fermionic field theories to facilitate the study of interactions, and are shown to maintain many of the canonical structures from Hermitian field theory, but with new and interesting new possibilities permitted by the non-hermiticity parameter $m_2$.

-A fundamental tenet of quantum mechanics is that operators, including the Hamiltonian, are represented by hermitian matrices.
-Ten years ago Bender {\em et al.} \cite{bender} showed that this principle can, to an extent, be relaxed.
-Hermiticity is assumed in the canonical formulation of quantum mechanics to ensure that operators have real eigenvalues; Bender showed hermiticity is sufficient but not necessary for this purpose, that real eigenvalues and indeed a consistent quantum mechanics can be formulated under a set of more general requirements, in lieu of hermiticity.
-His theory is called ${\cal PT}$ quantum mechanics because of the integral role played by the parity (${\cal P}$) and time-reversal (${\cal T}$) operators.
-Prior efforts in ${\cal PT}$ quantum mechanics have focused on even time reversal (${\cal T}^2 = 1$); in a previous paper we extended the formalism to the odd case (${\cal T}^2 = -1$) \cite{lpu1} since that is the case relevant to fermions.

-In his seminal work on relativistic wave equations Dirac of course assumed that the corresponding Hamiltonian would be hermitian since that is a fundamental tenet of quantum mechanics \cite{dirac}.
-The purpose of this Letter is to explore whether ${\cal PT}$ quantum mechanics permits new forms of the Dirac equation and hence particles of a hitherto unknown kind \cite{bender2}.